 - bánh tráng (Vietnamese name)

 Traditionally, they are made of rice, water, and salt.
-Here is how they make rice paper by hand the authentic way.
-Let me keep it simple and explain it quickly.
+Here is how they make rice paper by hand the authentic way, but this other video shows a more industrialized approach.

 Where can you buy them?